Autism Spectrum Disorders Health Center

 Autism spectrum disorders (ASD) are developmental disorders that affect children by disrupting their ability to communicate and interact socially.
-To reduce a child's symptoms of autism, parents try alternative treatments such as specialized diets.
-Lately, the gluten-free/casein-free diet has grown in popularity.
-Some parents report improvements in autism symptoms with this dietary regimen.
+To reduce a child's symptoms of an autism spectrum disorder, some parents try a gluten-free/casein-free diet.

 What is a gluten-free/casein-free diet for autism?

 A gluten-free/casein-free diet is also known as the GFCF diet.
 It is one of several alternative treatments for children with autism.
-When following this strict elimination diet, all foods containing gluten and casein are removed from the child's daily food intake.
+When following this strict elimination diet, all foods containing gluten ( found in wheat, barley and rye) and casein ( found in milk and dairy products) are removed from the child's daily food intake.

 How does a gluten-free/casein-free diet for autism work?

 There may be some scientific merit to the reasoning behind a gluten-free/casein-free diet.
 Researchers have found abnormal levels of peptides in bodily fluids of some people who have symptoms of autism.
-Still, the effectiveness of a GFCF diet for autism has not been scientifically substantiated in randomized clinical trials.
-In fact, a review of recent and past studies concluded there is a lack of scientific evidence to say whether this diet can be helpful or not.
+Still, the effectiveness of a GFCF diet for autism has not been supported by medical research; in fact, a review of recent and past studies concluded there is a lack of scientific evidence to say whether this diet can be helpful or not.

-Unfortunately, eliminating all sources of gluten and casein is so hard that conducting randomized clinical trials in children may prove to be very difficult.
+Unfortunately, eliminating all sources of gluten and casein is so difficult that conducting randomized clinical trials in children may prove to be very difficult.

 Which foods contain gluten?

-Gluten is a protein found in the seeds of several grains such as barley, oats, rye, and wheat.
+Gluten is a mix of various proteins found in the seeds of several grains such as barley, rye, and wheat.
 A huge number of foods contain gluten.
 Gluten provides structure or binding to baked products.
 While it's quite difficult to avoid gluten, many stores, particularly natural food stores, display foods in a gluten-free area of the store.
 Still, it's important to read nutrition labels to see if there are additives containing gluten.

 When someone is on a gluten-free diet, most bread and grain products are forbidden.
 Therefore, it is important to make sure that the child (or other person) receives ample fiber, vitamins, and minerals.
 Supplementation can help make up for the lack of these nutrients when foods containing gluten are eliminated.